Mohammad-Vahed/pyTCR/README.md

 | 8   | `j`       | J gene (required)                                       |
 | ... | optional fields | any other fields intended for your use (optional) |

-Specific Instructions on how to convert your data to the pyTCR format is available inside the `data_adapter.ipynb` notebook.
+Specific Instructions on how to convert your data to the pyTCR format are available inside the `data_adapter.ipynb` notebook.
 All notebooks are written with the pyTCR format by default, however, it should be noted that users are able to alter each notebook to fit any data formats and requirements.

 ## Updates
-### Oct 25, 2022
+### June 25, 2024
-We added a python script to combine the data so that you won't need to run the data_adapter notebook each time to convert your data files.
+We added a Python script to combine the data so that you won't need to run the data_adapter notebook each time to convert your data files.
 We also included a notebook to generate Hill numbers and Hill curves to capture a variety of TCR diversity metrics.
 Please refer to the user manual for the details.